mbogochow/simple-site-framework/README.md

 The following are on the TODO list:

 1. POSTs
+2. Additional data sources
+3. Additional navigation options
-2. Add more bootstrap themes.
+4. Add more bootstrap themes